-These are the best text messaging apps for Android in 2019.
-We’ll explain why you should use one of these instead of what came pre-installed on your phone.
-Plus, we’ll show you how to change it.
+These are the best text messaging apps for Android in 2020.
+This guide explains why you should use one of these apps instead of what came pre-installed on your phone, and how to text or make calls for free.
+Plus, we’ll show you how to change your text app.
 Texting is something we all do daily, and these apps will make texting better and easier.

 Most pre-installed text messaging apps aren’t very good, nor are they customizable.
 Thankfully, on Android, you can download dozens of texting app alternatives on the Play Store.
-These let you change the notification icons, bubbles, add themes, get more emoji, and deliver a faster experience.
+These let you change the notification icons, bubbles, add themes, make phone calls, text over WiFi, get more emoji, and deliver a faster experience.
 Try one today.